dieghernan/rasterpic/README.md

 A BibTeX entry for LaTeX users is:

     @Manual{R-rasterpic,
-      title = {{rasterpic}: Create a Spatial Raster from Plain Images}, author = {Diego Hernangómez},
+      title = {{rasterpic}: Convert Digital Images into SpatRaster Objects}, author = {Diego Hernangómez},
       year = {2024},
       version = {0.2.4.9000},
       doi = {10.5281/zenodo.5910095},
       url = {https://dieghernan.github.io/rasterpic/},
-      abstract = {Create a spatial raster, as the ones provided by terra, from regular pictures.}, }
+      abstract = {Generate SpatRaster objects, as defined by the terra package, from digital images, using a specified spatial object as a geographical reference.}, }